LoginRadius/apidocs/database/apidocs/docs/v2/troubleshooting/smtp-troubleshooting.md

 ## Admin Console configuration

-Improper SMTP configurations in [Admin Console](http://secure.loginradius.com/platform-configuration /identity-workflow/communication-configuration) also leads to mail sending/ receiving issues.
-So it’s better to cross-check your SMTP configurations settings there.For more you can refer this [DOC](https://www.loginradius.com/docs/api/v2/admin-console/platform-configuration/communication-configuration/email/email-configuration/#sendgrid-smtp-configuration)
+Improper SMTP configurations in [Admin Console](https://adminconsole.loginradius.com/platform-configuration/identity-workflow/communication-configuration) also leads to mail sending/ receiving issues.
+So it’s better to cross-check your SMTP configurations settings there.
+For more you can refer this [DOC](https://www.loginradius.com/docs/api/v2/admin-console/platform-configuration/communication-configuration/email/email-configuration/#sendgrid-smtp-configuration)

 The above are some common cases that cause email sending/receiving issues and the customer can